 Your aquatic plants of choice play a major role in what lighting you’re after.

 I’ve crafted a selection of LED lights specifically considering plant growth.
-You can see my guide on that here.
+You can see my advanced guide on that here.

 If you’re serious about your planted aquarium I recommend paying that article a visit.

-Another thing to note is that adding CO2 will always be helpful.
+Anyway, another thing to note is that adding CO2 will always be helpful.
 When looking after high-demand plants it’s a must.